Everything you need to know about the TMS!

 • a valid, official Photo ID (identity card, passport or driving licence)

-• for underage participants: the completed and signed Declaration of consent a legal representative (will be sent with the invitation to underage participants)
+• for underage participants\innen: the completed and signed Declaration of consent a legal representative (will be sent with the invitation to underage participants\)

-At the entrance control afterwards, there are strict rules about what can be taken into the room.
-Here too there are a few Mandatory itemsthat everyone must have with them:
+Strict rules apply to what can be taken into the room at the admission control afterwards.
+Here, too, there are a few Mandatory itemsthat everyone needs to have with them:

-• valid, official Photo ID (lies clearly visible on the table during the entire test)
+• valid, official Photo ID (is clearly visible on the table during the entire test)

-• TMS bracelet and TMS label strips (both will be distributed at registration)
+• TMS bracelet and TMS label strips (both will be distributed during registration)

-• Marking pens (not for marking on the answer sheet, only as aids in the test booklet)
+• Pens for marking (not for marking on the answer sheet, only as an aid in the test booklet)

 • Catering

-• Alarm clocks, stopwatches (without computer function and without or with optical and acoustic signals that can be switched off)
+• Alarm clocks, stopwatches (without computer function and without or with visual and acoustic signals that can be switched off)

-• Dress appropriately for indoors (no scarves, jackets, etc)
+• Appropriate clothing for indoor areas (no scarves, jackets, etc.)

 • Religious clothing and headgear